v-zaburdaev/react-fuelux-wizard/README.md

 # react-fuelux-wizard
 A React version of Fuel UX Wizard control

-At first of all i want to say thanks for this component to creators of fuel ux. http://getfuelux.com/javascript.html#wizard
+At first of all i want say thanks for this component to creators of fuel ux. http://getfuelux.com/javascript.html#wizard